thomastech/PixelRadio/src/README.md

 ### PLATFORMIO UPLOAD

 Select PlatformIO's Upload function.
+It will appear in the `Project Tasks` menu after clicking the PlatformIO Icon (Ant Head) on the left side of the screen.
-This will build the firmware and perform the Upload.
+Click the Upload function to build the firmware and perform the Upload.

 Initial Uploads may fail due to missing libraries.
 Simply repeat the Upload and the missing dependencies will be added to the project so it can be built.